romancow/vue-external-events/README.md

 	<dd>Does nothing.
 Useful when you want to communicate with Electron in that context, but don't want it to do anything in a browser context without having to change any of your code.</dd>
 </dl>

-With webpack, you should be able to import the package normally (e.g. `import * as ExternalEvents from '@romancow/vue-external-events'`), and by default the "electron" version will be used if your target is `electron-renderer` and the "passive" version used if your target is `web`.
-This is set by the "module" and "browser" entries in the `package.json`, so hopefully other bundlers do somethign similar.

-You can also import the version you want manually:
+By default the electron version is imported.
+If you want to use one of the otherss, you can import it manually:
 ```javascript
 import * as ExternalEvents from `@romancow/vue-external-events/es6/parent`
 ```

-Or swap them out with an alias:
+Or swap them out with an alias (example is for webpack, but other bundlers should have something similar):
 ```javascript
 module.exports = {
 	/* your webpack config settings */